 Q) How do I register for classes as a joint-degree student?

-A) First, it is important to remember that you register through the school where you will be in residence.
-So, if you are registering for fall semester, and you will be in residence at the law school for fall semester, then you register using the law school's procedures.
-This is true whether you are registering for law or theology classes; all registration is done through the school where you will be in residence.
+A) You register through the school where you will be in residence.
+For instance, if you are registering for fall semester, and you will be in residence at the law school for that semester, you will register using the law school's procedures, even if you are registering for law and theology classes.
+All registration is done through the school where you will be in residence.

-For more information about registration, contact the registrars of both schools:
+For more information about registration, contact the registrars: